StefanSilver/Dataloop-Documentation/Documentation/annotations-validation.md

 Important!

-Once the validation script we added finish running, a message will pop up with a success/error message, as defined in the functions returned object;
+Once the validation script we added finish running, a message will pop up with a success/error message, as defined in the functions returned object:

 ![image](https://user-images.githubusercontent.com/58508793/225603663-6e4da15b-7c1e-4f09-b453-05b23f89637f.png)

 After running the script, specific Annotations that failed to comply with the validation scripts' rules, will be flagged as problematic.
 An Annotation-specific error message will be displayed in a tooltip on mouse hover.

 ![image](https://user-images.githubusercontent.com/58508793/225603802-e3ba3122-867c-4042-aa1f-96e8ee600659.png)